-Many IT professionals consider Backup and Archive the same and frequently use one instead of the other.
+Backup vs. Archiving many IT professionals consider them the same and frequently use one instead of the other.
 But in reality, they are entirely different and have diverse and essential purposes.
 Hence, it is crucial to understand what they are and their differences.

 What is Data Backup?